 16. Arrogant & Superior Attitude

 A narcissist’s grandiose sense of self-importance leaves no time or space for anyone else, leaving others feeling alone in the relationship.
 Narcissists are incapable of connecting with others, causing the other person to feel unheard or ignored in the relationship.
-Over time, you will learn to suppress your feelings or share what is happening in your life.
+Over time, you will learn to suppress your feelings or avoid sharing what is happening in your life.

 17. Creating Mistrust Outside of the Relationship